M-Serajian/MTB-Pipeline/src/Ascii_to_Feature_Matrix/README.md

 - The SBWT input file must end with a newline character (`\n`) to ensure accurate line counting.
 - Use `awk 'END{print NR}' color_matrix.txt` for reliable line count.
 - The number of CPUs or parallel tasks must match `--total-files`.
-- Each CPU/process must be assigned exactly one file index (`--file-index`), and `--total-files` must be equal to the number of CPUs used.
+- Each CPU/process must be assigned exactly one file index (`--file-index`).
+- Each processor will generate exactly one `.npy` file, which is why the number of CPUs and `--total-files` must be the same.
 - Each process must have enough memory to load and process its chunk of the binary matrix.

 ---